-For many years, he taught at the Université Joseph Fourier in Grenoble (today UGA), giving lectures on Longitudinal Beam Dynamics, Synchrotron Radiations and Stochastic Cooling.
-He taught at the inaugural edition of JUAS in 1994 and was a long-serving member of the school’s faculty.
-He was appointed JUAS Director in 2011, a position he held until 2016.
+From 1990 to 1993, he taught at the Université Joseph Fourier in Grenoble (today UGA), giving lectures on Longitudinal Beam Dynamics, Synchrotron Radiations and Stochastic Cooling.
+From 1994 to 2002, he taught the course on Longitudinal Beam Dynamics at JUAS.
+In 2011, he was appointed JUAS Director, a position he held until 2016.
+In 2014, he organised and coordinated the 20th Anniversary of JUAS.
+Under his leadership, several European Universities became partners of JUAS.